Last Updated on by

 Comparison Table: SEO and Keyword Tools

-Below we’ve compared pricing on the tools described above.
+Below we’ve compared pricing on these tools.
 Note: we’ve listed the lowest available price, which typically requires that you pay for a year upfront.

 Some tools allow you to pay month-to-month for a higher fee.